Addiction in Men

 Recognition of Strength

 Compassionate support improves treatment outcomes.
-In our male-specific treatment programs, we encourage family and spouse involvement, as long as the client is willing to accept that support.
+In our men’s detox program in Memphis, we encourage family and spouse involvement, as long as the client is willing to accept that support.
 We understand that it can be difficult for men to let their loved ones in on treatment.
 Still, knowing that they have the support of their loved ones can yield surprisingly positive outcomes.

 At Detox West Tennessee, we help men affected by addiction break the physical and mental hold of substances and develop the skills and strategies necessary to remain sober.